paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2012-01-09-responsive_answers.markdown

 * * *

-### Why did you choose a responsive approach?
+<span class="u-caps">Ethan Marcotte</span>: _Why did you choose a responsive approach?_

-My personal site has always been a place to try out new technology and techniques.
+<span class="u-caps">Paul Lloyd</span>: My personal site has always been a place to try out new technology and techniques.
 As a site that is largely text based, I was also keen to take a content first approach.

+* * *

-### Was there one especially tricky challenge that came out of adopting a responsive approach?
-If so, how did you solve it?
+EM: _Was there one especially tricky challenge that came out of adopting a responsive approach?
+If so, how did you solve it?_

-I think navigation is often a sticky point in responsive designs, and although my website is small, I was surprised that this still presented a challenge.
+PL: I think navigation is often a sticky point in responsive designs, and although my website is small, I was surprised that this still presented a challenge.
 The breakthrough came when I decided which sections of my site were less important.
 It turned out that I was already linking to these in the footer, meaning I could exclude them from the main navigation and only show them when there was enough room.

+* * *

-### Did you learn anything from the site's design you'd apply to future responsive projects?
+EM: _Did you learn anything from the site's design you'd apply to future responsive projects?_

-In taking on a responsive project I quickly realised that resizing the browser window doesn't give you a true feel for how a site will perform in the real world; input methods and bandwidth availability alter the experience as much as any viewport dimension.
+PL: In taking on a responsive project I quickly realised that resizing the browser window doesn't give you a true feel for how a site will perform in the real world; input methods and bandwidth availability alter the experience as much as any viewport dimension.
 As I developed the site I 'field tested' it when out and about; reading pages on the train or borrowing other peoples devices.
 This way I got to see how the site would appear in environments I don't use myself.

 Whilst I tried to take a purely content driven approach, where the layout would adapt based on the constraints provided by the content, pragmatism took hold, and my breakpoints were soon adjusted.
 I found that I needed to strike a balance between what worked best for the content, and what worked best for different devices.
 I imagine my breakpoints will evolve as I continue to experience the site on different devices.